- Contractor Resources

-Making a limited company dormant is ideal if you only intend to step away for a short period of time before you return.
+Making a limited company dormant is ideal if you only intend to step away for a short period before you return.
 Some new limited company directors also set up their business before they are ready to begin trading.
 On the other hand, there is still a certain level of administrative responsibilities involved.

 There are three tests to determine whether your company is insolvent:

-In short, if the company’s liabilities exceed its assets, then it’s more than likely it will be considered insolvent.
+In short, if the company’s liabilities exceed its assets, it’s more than likely it will be considered insolvent.